 Chicha is a famous drink in Guatemala.
 After fermenting nance, cherry, quince, and other fruits, you will have Chicha to add to this incredible recipe for about several months.

-If you are looking for a rich and appealing stew, you should not ignore Pulique or Pulique De Pollo.
+f you are looking for a rich and appealing stew, you should not ignore Pulique or Pulique De Pollo.
 It is an excellent invention of the Mayans and originated from the highlands of Guatemala.
-It is an indispensable food in the holidays, ceremonies, and special occasions.
+It is an indispensable food for holidays, ceremonies, and special occasions.

-When enjoying it, you will feel the taste of carrots, garlic, onions, and meats like beef, pork, chicken, or turkey.
+You will taste carrots, garlic, onions, and meats like beef, pork, chicken, or turkey when enjoying it.
 This is a well-known recipe in Chimaltenango city.

-This food should be eaten with rice or tortillas.
-Especially, chicken with yellow skin is used more than white chicken.
+This food should go with rice or tortillas.
+Locals often use chicken with yellow skin more than white chicken.